Top of the page

 Babies with mild stenosis may be fine for a long time without treatment.
 Regular checkups are important to see if the narrowing gets worse as the baby grows up.

 In more serious cases, treatment may include a procedure to stretch the valve so that it is more open.
-Sometimes surgery is needed to repair or replace the valve.
+Sometimes surgery is done to repair or replace the valve.

 Go to https://www.healthwise.net/patientEd